Diivix/compendium/README.md

 0. Add search functionality to header bar.
 1. Fix Loader Components so they are properly centered in pages.
 I.e. App.
 2. Fix Compendium page widths so they are the same.
-3. Fix page width for large screens.
-4. Shrink Filters dropdown to half size.
+3. Shrink Filters dropdown to half size.
-5. Add better Spells tags/filters.
+4. Add better Spells tags/filters.
 E.g. By what a character class can learn, and D&D Beyond tags.
-6. Add sort by functionality to compendiums and character pages.
+5. Add sort by functionality to compendiums and character pages.
-7. Better loading of large lists of items.
+6. Better loading of large lists of items.
-8. Allow spells and pages to be opened in a new window/tab.
+7. Allow spells and pages to be opened in a new window/tab.

 ## Tutorials